Flatman (character): GLA: Misassembled

 During the G.L.A. mini-series, the team took on Maelstrom who was trying to destroy the universe.
 After Dinah Soar's death, Mr. Immortal suffered a nervous break down and Flatman stepped up as deputy leader.
 Deciding that the team needed some new members, he and Doorman went to New York City where they failed to recruit dozens of heroes.
 While in Central Park, they are saved by Squirrel Girl and her sidekick Monkey Joe from muggers.
 They later offer her to join the team and she accepts.
 Soon after, they hear an alarm on a nearby factory and encounter the Grasshopper, who was battling Batroc the Leaper and his lackeys.
 During the battle, Flatman offers Grasshopper membership in the team and he accepts.
 Seconds later, Zaran, one of Batroc's minions, kills him.
 Refusing to let the deaths of Dinah Soar and Grasshopper get him down, Flatman continued to try to persuade the team to further research Maelstrom's plans for universal destruction.
-However, it was not until Mr. Immortal regained his sanity that the team rallied together to defeat Maelstrom.
+However, it was not until Immortal regained his sanity that the team rallied together to defeat Maelstrom.
 During the final battle, Big Bertha tried to save Flatman, who was seemingly sucked into a vortex created from Maelstrom's device.
-However, it turned out that only his clothes had been sucked off and he was merely standing at an extreme angle so he wouldn't be seen naked.
+However, it turned out that only his clothes had been sucked off and he was merely standing at an extreme angle so he would not be seen naked.
 With the GLA possessing a stronger resolve than ever, they returned to their headquarters only for Flatman to find that Tony Stark had sent a cease and desist notice ordering them to stop using the Avengers name.
 After discovering that they were all mutants, the team changed their name to the Great Lakes X-Men, complete with new costumes.